 Cooloola Great Walk

-Dust off your hiking boots and get ready to do The Cooloola Great Walk!
+Grab your walking poles and hiking boots and get ready to do The Cooloola Great Walk!

 This 88 kilometre, 5-day, 4-night, fully-guided, self-sufficient hike, links the Noosa Northshore to Rainbow Beach via the 500,000 year old Cooloola Sandmass which forms unique dune, perched lake and vegetation systems.
 To the west lies the unspoiled ‘River of Mirrors’ the Noosa River and the stark volcanic crags formed over 25 million years.
 To the East is Teewah Beach and Pacific Ocean where migrating Humpback whales can be seen.